-The Borg go back in time intent on preventing Earth's first contact with an alien species.
+The Borg travel back in time intent on preventing Earth's first contact with an alien species.
 Captain Picard and his crew pursue them to ensure that Zefram Cochrane makes his maiden flight reaching warp speed.

 On the eve of retirement, Kirk and McCoy are charged with assassinating the Klingon High Chancellor and imprisoned.
 The Enterprise crew must help them escape to thwart a conspiracy aimed at sabotaging the last best hope for peace.

-In the 24th century, the crew of the starship Enterprise has been ordered to patrol the Romulan Neutral Zone by the Federation to avoid interference with their battle against the insidious Borg.
-Witnessing the loss of the battle, Captain Picard ignores orders and takes control of the whole Fleet engaging the Borg.
-But the Borg plan to travel back to the 21st Century through a vortex with the intention to stop the First Contact with an alien race.
+In the 24th century, the crew of the Enterprise-E has been ordered to patrol the Romulan Neutral Zone by the Federation to avoid interference with their battle against the insidious Borg.
+Witnessing the loss of the battle, Captain Jean-Luc Picard ignores orders and takes command of the fleet engaging the Borg.
+But the Borg plan to travel back into the 21st century through a vortex with the intention to stop Earth's first contact with an alien race (the Vulcans).
 Following the Borg sphere, Picard and his crew realize that they have taken over the Enterprise in order to carry out their mission.
-Their only chance to do away with the Borg and their hideous queen is to make sure that scientist Zefram Cochrane's attempt to traveling into space is successful.Written by
+Their only chance to do away with the Borg and their seductive queen is to make sure that Zefram Cochrane makes his famous faster-than-light travel to the stars.Written by

 12 of 22 people found this review helpful.

 Was this review helpful to you?